Jackson Hole Traveler - Visitor Guide

 Drinking fountains, soda and snack machines and restrooms are also located throughout the terminal and a smaller version of Jedediah's with grab-and-go items is located next to baggage claim.

-Starting December 14th, Jackson Hole’s START (Southern Teton Area Rapid Transit) bus will begin its second winter airport shuttle until April 13th.
-The shuttle runs hourly from 5:40 a.m. to 9:40 p.m. between the airport and four in-town locations which are within walking distance of many hotels.
-The one-way fares are $10 for adults and $5 for children ages 9 to 12; free for kids ages 8 and under.
+From December 13, 2025, until April 6, 2026, Jackson Hole’s START (Southern Teton Area Rapid Transit) bus will continue its airport shuttle program, running daily, from 5:40 am to 9:40 p.m.
+The shuttle makes four stops in town, all of which are within walking distance of many hotels.
+The one-way fares (cash only) are $10 for adults and $5 for children aged 9 to 12; free for children aged 8 and under.
 Riders headed to Teton Village should transfer at the Miller Park shuttle stop on N Millward St, then walk across the street to the Miller Park bus stop on E Deloney Ave.

 A variety of wildlife frequents the airport year-round but is seen most often during the spring and early summer.
 Not only is the runway area a popular mating ground for the rare sage grouse, but it is also not uncommon to see bison, moose, pronghorn, or even a small herd of elk languishing in the sage flats alongside the entrance to the airport.

-On Fridays from noon to 2 p.m. from December through March, the Teton Raptor Center presents a few birds of prey in the baggage claim area, off of the main lobby, for your awe and enjoyment.
+Between 11:30 a.m. and 1:30 p.m. on Tuesdays, from mid-December to mid-March, in the baggage claim area off the main lobby, the Teton Raptor Center presents "Flights and Feathers," featuring a few birds of prey for your awe and enjoyment.
 Owls and hawks are just two of the fine feathered friends on hand to welcome you to Jackson Hole.

 Please arrive at the Jackson Hole Airport in plenty of time to check in and get through screening.
 Most airlines recommend 2 hours prior to scheduled departure.
 At the Jackson Hole Airport, the person checking you in is the same person loading your bags and boarding you.
 If you arrive 20 minutes prior to your scheduled departure there is a good chance no one will be available to check you in because they are loading bags.
 Just because there is no line doesn’t mean you will be helped.